pcottrell/laravel-openapi/docs/guide/operations.md

 Routes are not automatically added to specification.

-In order to add route, you need to add `PathItem` attribute to controller class and `Operation` to particular action method.
+To add route, you need to add `PathItem` attribute to controller class and `Operation` to particular action method.
 This attribute will indicate that route which has `UserController@store` definition should be included in `paths`.

 ```php